janaagaard75/expo-and-typescript/README.md

 [React Native](https://facebook.github.io/react-native/) app based on [Expo](https://expo.io), written in [TypeScript](http://www.typescriptlang.org).
 Hot reloading works, but hot module replacement does not.

-The type definitions for Expo still require a lot of work.
+The type definitions for the Expo SDK still require a lot of work.

 This app can be viewed using the Expo client for iOS and Android: <https://expo.io/@janaagaard75/expo-and-typescript>